About this listing

-I am situated on the NW side of Indianapolis, and it's very easy to get downtown (abt 15-20 min drive), to Broad Ripple (15 minute drive, 30 min bike ride), and to Carmel (15 minutes).
+I am situated on the NW side of Indianapolis, and it's very easy to get downtown (abt 15-20 min drive), Broad Ripple (15 minute drive, 30 min bike ride), and Carmel (15 minutes).

-Close to Eagle Creek Park, Indianapolis Museum of Art and Hundred-Acre Wood, Holliday Park, and the Central Canal Tow Path biking and running trail, and YMCA.
+Close to Eagle Creek Park, Indianapolis Museum of Art and Hundred-Acre Wood, Holliday Park, the Central Canal Tow Path biking and running trail, and YMCA.

 Nearby are some low-key, authentic ethnic restaurants, including Vietnamese, El Salvadorian, Indian, Peruvian, Turkish, Soul, Ethiopian, West African, Somalian, Cuban, Sushi, and Venezuelan, and a few authentic (as well as good Americanized) Mexican restaurants.

 While you won't find any upscale martini bars within walking distance, Broad Ripple is a quick drive away, just about 15 minutes.

 Basic shopping: Trader Joe's, Tropical Foods, Costco, Kroger, Mexican supermarket, Goodwill, and an army surplus store.

 Close to I-65 and I-465 for road warriors!